-Eating Healthy Program 1 Program 2 Program 3 Toddlers are fed smaller portions.
+Eating Healthy Program 1 Program 2 Program 3 Meals and snacks include a variety of fresh fruits, vegetables, meats, bread and milk products.
+Menus for meals and snacks are posted or given to parents ahead of time.
+Younger children are fed smaller portions.
 Foods that may cause choking like popcorn, carrots, peanuts or raisins are not served.
-Mealtime is for learning skills like self-feeding finger foods, using a spoon or fork, or setting the table.
+Meal time is for learning skills like self-feeding finger foods, using a spoon or fork or setting the table.